August events in France

 Fête du Lac, Annecy, Auvergne-Rhône-Alpes

-If spectacular fireworks displays are your thing then don’t miss the Fête du Lac in Annecy.
-On 4 August Lake Annecy becomes the backdrop to Europe’s biggest fireworks display lasting 70 minutes.
-The non-stop fireworks show will tell the story of a father and daughter travelling around the world using pyrotechnics, music, lights and special effects.
+If spectacular fireworks displays are your thing then don't miss the Fête du Lac in Annecy.
+On 3 August Lake Annecy becomes the backdrop to Europe's biggest fireworks display lasting 70 minutes.
+The non-stop fireworks show features dazzling pyrotechnics, music, lights and special effects.

 MIMA Festival des Arts de la Marionnette, Mirepoix, Occitanie